nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all people saved in the System by entering a command.
+1. Actor requests to list all people saved in the System by entering a command.
 2. System shows a list of persons.

     Use case ends.